• Skip to primary navigation

 Ingredient Notes

-• Earl Grey Tea—any brand you like will work.
+• Earl Grey Tea—Any brand you like will work.

-Ingredient Swaps
+Ingredient Substitutions

-• Earl Grey Tea—you can substitute any tea flavor you like.
+• Earl Grey Tea—You can substitute any tea flavor you like.

-• Greek Yogurt—full-fat sour cream is a good substitute for Greek yogurt.
+• Greek Yogurt—Full-fat sour cream is a good substitute for Greek yogurt.

-• Blackberries—any berry with a vibrant color will work here.
+• Blackberries—Any berry with a vibrant color will work here.
 Raspberries are especially good.

-• Add Lemon Zest—try adding a little lemon or orange zest to the batter!
+• Add Lemon Zest—Try adding a little lemon or orange zest to the batter!
 Keep in mind, too much zest may overpower the tea flavor.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-STEP 3—mix on medium-high speed until smooth.
+STEP 3—Mix on medium-high speed until smooth.
 Add the flour, baking powder, and salt to the bowl and mix.
 Don’t worry if the batter is lumpy.

-STEP 4—scrape the batter into the prepared tin and bake until golden.
+STEP 4—Scrape the batter into the prepared tin and bake until golden.
 Cool on a wire rack.

-STEP 5—mash the blackberries with a fork.
+STEP 5—Mash the blackberries with a fork.
 Reserve the juice and discard the solids.

-STEP 6—add the blackberry juice to the sifted icing sugar.
+STEP 6—Add the blackberry juice to the sifted icing sugar.
 Continue until a thick glaze forms, about the consistency of honey.

-STEP 8—spread the glaze gently from the middle of the cake towards the sides.
+STEP 8—Spread the glaze gently from the middle of the cake towards the sides.
 Using the edge of an offset spatula is great for encouraging slow drips down the sides.
 Let the glaze set before serving.

 1. This cake bakes at a lower temperature to help prevent a domed top.